Best places to live in America

 - Median household income: $193,015

 Leafy Devon, Pennsylvania, is a suburb about 15 miles from Philadelphia, with Tudor mansions, historic carriage houses, and colonial homes.
-It hosts the Devon Horse Show, an annual event that started in 1896, and its Jenkins Arboretum is home to nearly 100 species of songbirds.
+It hosts the Devon Horse Show, an annual event that originated in 1896, and its Jenkins Arboretum is home to nearly 100 species of songbirds.

 #48.
 Cascades, Virginia